Lolisolera/Emojipedia/README.md

 To run this website:

-Clone the Repository: Open a terminal and run: git clone https://github.com/Lolisolera/Keeper-App.git cd Keeper-App
+Clone the Repository: Open a terminal and run: git clone https://github.com/Lolisolera/Emojipedia.git cd Emojipedia

 Install Dependencies: Ensure you have Node.js installed, then install dependencies with: npm install